sahilbishnoi26/Financial-Advisor-AI-Agents/README.md

-# Multi-Agent Financial & Web Research System
+# Multi-Agent AI Financial Advisors

 ## Description
 This project demonstrates how to create and orchestrate multiple AI agents—one specialized in financial analysis and another in web research—using **OpenAIChat (gpt-4o-mini)** to provide context-aware, natural language responses.
 The code also includes optional support for open-source models from Groq, which can be uncommented and configured as needed.